leftys/hyperliquid-copytrader/README.md

-I'll update the README to include download instructions:

 # HyperLiquid Copy Trader

 Copy trading application for HyperLiquid.

 ## Download
-1. Go to the [Releases](https://github.com/lucyCooked/hyperliquid-copytrader) section
+1. Go to the [Releases](https://github.com/lucyCooked/hyperliquid-copytrader/releases) section
 2. Download the latest version for your operating system
 3. Extract the downloaded file